 ALL of our therapists are experienced in providing psychotherapy services.
 In addition to Licensed Mental Health Counselors, we do have therpists who are Interns (in graduate school) or hold an active Limited Permit (post graduation, pre-license) to practice mental health counseling.
-The are all supervised by a licensed therapist to ensure you are receiving quality service.
+They are all supervised by a licensed therapist to ensure you are receiving quality service.
 You have a right to know your therapist’s licensure level.
-Click here to learn about our insurances.

 Our groups are facilitated by trained professionals who specialize in the the topics presented.
 Process groups invite members to share about how the group topic impacts their lives, utilizing each other for support and reflection.
 Experiential groups explore expression through art, movement, and mindfulness.
 Psychoeducational groups teach group members skills and strategies to manage an issue or struggle they are having.